 Use the Federal Circuit Year In Review to find out:

-The Year In Review provides statistical analyses of how the Federal Circuit has been deciding precedential patent cases, such as affirmance and reversal rates (overall, by issue, and by District Court), average time from lower tribunal decision to key milestones (oral argument, decision), win rate for patentee versus opponent (overall, by issue, and by District Court), and other helpful metrics.
+The Year In Review provides statistical analyses of how the Federal Circuit has been deciding precedential patent cases, such as affirmance and reversal rates (overall, by issue, and by District Court), average time from lower tribunal decision to key milestones (oral argument, decision), win rate for patentee versus opponent (overall, by issue, and by District Court), decision rate by Judge (number of unanimous, majority, plurality, concurring, or dissenting opinions), and other helpful metrics.
 The Year In Review is an ideal resource for participants in intellectual property litigation seeking an objective report on the Court’s decisions.

 Gibson Dunn is nationally recognized for its premier practices in both Intellectual Property and Appellate litigation.
 Our lawyers work seamlessly together on all aspects of patent litigation, including appeals to the Federal Circuit from both district courts and the agencies.

 Please click here to view the FEDERAL CIRCUIT YEAR IN REVIEW

 Gibson Dunn’s lawyers are available to assist in addressing any questions you may have regarding developments at the Federal Circuit.
 Please contact the Gibson Dunn lawyer with whom you usually work or the authors of this alert:

 Mark A. Perry – Washington, D.C. (+1 202-887-3667, firstname.lastname@example.org)